DOING LABS: Learn. Draft. Do.

 DOING LAB | Write the Marketing Plan

 Marketing has become an important tool for nonprofits – to raise awareness, attract clients, find donors, and get the word out about your organization.
 And yet, most nonprofits do not have marketing professionals on staff and cannot afford consultants.
+The answer?
+This Doing Lab, where you'll write your complete 12-month marketing plan over two sessions.
+Templates and samples will be provided to download, use in the session, and take away with you.
+Homework between sessions is required.
+Bring your board members or other staff that might have to work with marketing in the organization.
+Teams of three to four are best.

 DOING LAB | Write the Business Plan for Social Enterprise